-By restoring Harley Davidson’s proud image and creating demand for its motorcycles, Ken helped to turn around the company’s ailing fortunes.
-His obvious passion for the product helped revitalise and reinvigorate a true American institution.
+By restoring Harley-Davidson’s proud image and creating demand for its motorcycles, Ken helped to turn around the company’s ailing fortunes.
+His obvious passion for the product helped revitalise and reinvigorate a true American institution making it a global brand.
 Ken describes how any business can strengthen their brand with passion, a new culture and a focus on employee and customer loyalty.
 His philosophy: “Never do what’s expected.
 You need to make yourself as noticeably different as possible.”

-Now an independent consultant, he has specialised in marketing and branding issues for such corporate powerhouses as Coca-Cola and IBM.
-He details how successful corporate cultures must maintain relationships with veteran customers and innovatively pursue new ones as well as the vital importance of doing the unexpected.
+Now an independent consultant, he has specialised in marketing and branding issues for companies including Coca-Cola and IBM.
+As in his book Make Noise: The Unconventional Road of Dominance, he details how successful corporate cultures must maintain relationships with veteran customers, turn them into passionate fans, and innovatively pursue new ones, as well as the vital importance of doing the unexpected.

 © Copyright 2019 JLA.
 All rights reserved.